Why Solar Panels Alone Can’t Power Your HomeSeptember 12, 2018

-In 2016, around 16.5 percent of Australian households were benefiting from solar power¹.
-Fast forward to 2018 and their popularity continues to grow.
-In fact, industry analyst SunWiz predicts there’s going to be a massive solar energy boom this year².
+In 2016, around 16.5 percent of Australian households were benefiting from solar powered electricity¹.
+Fast forward to 2018 and the popularity of solar electricity continues to grow.
+In fact, electricity industry analyst SunWiz predicts there’s going to be a massive solar energy boom this year².
 But what is all the fuss about?
 Is solar power really that beneficial?
-And if you were to connect solar panels to your home, what could or could you not run off of the power they generate?
+And if you were to connect solar panels to your home, how much electricity would they provide? what could or could you not run off of the power they generate?

 Solar Power – What it is and what Benefits it has

 Solar power is the energy we harness from the sun.
 The sun releases particles buzzing with electromagnetic radiation called photons.
 It’s these which solar power systems on Earth derive their clean energy from to create electricity.

 The benefits from harnessing the sun’s abundance of energy include:

 - It’s renew-ability.
 Unlike fossil fuels, the sun is a truly renewable energy source.
 Solar power will be accessible as long as we have the sun, which scientists approximate will be at least another 5 billion years°.

 - It decreases the costs of your electricity bill.
 As you begin to create your own energy, you use less from the grid and so save on your power bills.
 When your solar panels start to generate more electricity than your household requires, the excess can be sold back to the grid.
 You could say that solar panels protect your home against future electricity price increases.

 - Solar power is very eco-friendly.
 It helps combat greenhouse gas emissions, reduces the world’s dependence on fossil fuels and decreases the need to harm the planet by fracking for shale gas.

 No wonder solar energy has become the world’s fastest-growing source of power.